 What to Serve With Unadon

-You can serve it with miso soup, some kind of pickles, and some small sides such as Spinach with Sesame Sauce or Kinpira Rekon.
+You can serve it with miso soup, Japanese pickles, and small sides such as Spinach with Sesame Sauce or Kinpira Rekon.

-It takes minimal effort to make delicious unadon, and it’s truly worth it to prepare this dish at home!
+Delicious unadon requires minimal effort to prepare, and it’s truly worth it to prepare this dish at home!

 Unadon (Unagi Don)